KoleHicok/sphinx-template/source/report/index.rst

 animated feedback to user input, making site navigation more interesting.
 It can also easily display content from the server.
 This powerful JavaScript framework allows a web developer to manipulate a web page as the user uses the website.
-React.js facilitates the creation of a single-web page app, rather than a set of pages the user navigates through.
+React.js enables the creation of a single-page web app, rather than a set of pages the user navigates through.
 Here we discuss React.js and how it aids in the development of a dynamic UI.

 .. image:: ../images/reactLogo.png
-  :width: 400
+  :width: 45%
   :alt: React.js's Logo

 Background